Guillaume-Chrétien de Lamoignon de Malesherbes: Retirement

-Trial of the King
+Trial of the King; execution

 In December 1792, with the King imprisoned and facing trial, Malesherbes volunteered to undertake his legal defense.
 He argued for the King's life, together with François Tronchet and Raymond Desèze, before the Convention, and it was his painful task to break the news of his condemnation to the king.

-After this effort he returned once more to the country, but in December 1793 he was arrested with his daughter, his son-in-law M. de Rosanbo, and his grandchildren.
+After this effort, Malesherbes returned once more to the country, but in December 1793 he was arrested with his daughter, his son-in-law M. de Rosanbo, and his grandchildren.
 He was brought back to Paris and imprisoned with his family for "conspiracy with the emigrants".
 The family was imprisoned in the Prison Portes-Libres, and in April 1794 they were guillotined in Paris.
 His son-in-law, Louis Le Peletier de Rosanbo, was guillotined on 21 April 1794.
 On 22 April 1794, his daughter Antoinette, granddaughter Aline and her husband Jean-Baptiste de Chateaubriand, the deputés Isaac René Guy le Chapelier and Jacques Guillaume Thouret, four times elected president of the Constituent Assembly, were executed with him.
 As Malesherbes left prison to get into the sinister cart, his foot hit a stone and made him make a misstep.
 "That," he said, smiling sadly, "is a bad omen; in my place, a Roman would have returned."

 On 10 May, his older sister Anne-Nicole, Countess of Sénozan, 76, was executed on the same day as Madame Elisabeth, the king's sister.
 Malesherbes was the grand-father of François-René de Chateaubriand's sister in law, Aline de Chateaubriand.